dilshankarunarathne/cpp-notes/README.md

 There can be multiple type declarations in one template.

-When we declare our generic class with a friend function, that friend function would not be a part of the class.
+When we declare our generic class with a *friend function*, that friend function would not be a part of the class.
 So, we need to declare a separate template for the friend function, and that template must contain a different type name to stop shadowing.
 And then we can pass that typename as the parameter for the friend function.

 -------------------------------------------------------------------------------------------------
 template <typename T>
 class SimpleVector {